-Each kit comes with a paint-ready grille, three “Raptor style” amber lights, a fairly long wire harness, and the infamous T-O-Y-O-T-A letters to mount to the grill.
-The kit itself does not come with any added hardware; you’ll recycle one mounting bracket from your OEM grill and everything else clicks into place with identical tabs to your OEM grill.
+Each kit comes with a paint-ready grille, three “Raptor style” amber lights, a fairly long wire harness, and the infamous T-O-Y-O-T-A letters to mount to the grilel.
+The kit itself does not come with any added hardware; you’ll recycle one mounting bracket from your OEM grille and everything else clicks into place with identical tabs to your OEM grille.

 Find it online:

 - Truck Accessories Guy TRD Pro-Style Grille | 2010 – 2013 5th Gen 4Runner: Check Price